Project overview

 The scheme will also help to promote access to jobs, education and services, and improvements in public health and includes new cycle tracks, new pedestrian crossings and footway improvements, bus lanes and bus super-stops (upgraded bus stops), junction upgrades, and other highway space adjustments.

 We held a public engagement exercise to gather people's views about our proposals in 2020.
-We have listened to your views and taken into consideration new government guidance to produce updated drawings.
+We listened to your views and took into consideration new government guidance to produce updated drawings.
+You can view these drawings on the Mirfield to Dewsbury to Leeds (M2D2L) Transport Scheme .

 Next steps